2014 FIFA World Cup qualification – UEFA second round: Seeding and draw

-The second round draw took place at the headquarters of FIFA in Zurich on 21 October at 14:00 UTC+2.
+The second round draw took place at the headquarters of FIFA in Zurich on 21 October at 14:00 UTC+2, and was conducted by Gordon Savic, Head of FIFA World Cup Qualifiers, with the assistance of former Switzerland international Alexander Frei.
 October 2013 FIFA World Rankings were used to decide which of the teams would be seeded (shown below in brackets).

 The following teams participated in the second round: